 - Statistical Collaboration in Health Sciences.
 This year long course sequence places a heavy emphasis on communication, teamwork, and interdisciplinary collaboration.
 Students role-play with real investigators and confront real-life problems such as opaque scientific direction, poor scientific formulation, lack of time, and ill-formulated data.
 The importance of understanding the underlying science behind a collaborations is emphasized.

-The philosophies inherent in each of the signature courses will be reinforced throughout the individual biostatistics curricula and will set Vanderbilt’s biostatistical education apart.
-Every course will be required to demonstrate and discuss Bayesian, Likelihood and frequentist inferential approaches to course topics.
-As well, demonstration and discussion of different regression modeling strategies will be discussed in the context of applications that arise in course examples.
-Students will be exposed to these concepts in their first-year course sequence of Principles of Modern Biostatistics and Modern Regression Analysis, at a time when they are acquiring the necessary statistical skills for the signature courses.
+The signature courses emphasize and develop the core principles of our statistical curriculum, which are reinforced throughout the individual biostatistics curricula.
+For example, every course demonstrates and discusses Bayesian, Likelihood and frequentist inferential approaches in the context of course topics.
+As well, demonstration and discussion of different regression modeling strategies is discussed in the context of applications that arise in course examples.
+Students are exposed to these concepts in their first-year course sequence when they are acquiring the necessary statistical skills for the signature courses.

-We expect the critical thinking skills developed in Professor Harrell’s course and the intellectual flexibility and foundational thinking developed in Professor Blume’s course will present an adroit view of modern statistical methods that is neither dogmatic nor rigid.
-We should note that many graduate programs have created individual courses to address these topics.
-This leaves students on their own to discover and untangle opaque theoretical discussions that have remained controversial for nearly a century.
-Our graduates will be encouraged to form and discuss their own viewpoints on these subjects in a succinct and accurate manner.
+We expect the contemporary topics, critical thinking skills, and intellectual flexibility presented in Regression Modeling Strategies and Foundations of Statistical Inference will help form the basis of an adroit modern view of statistical methods that is neither dogmatic nor rigid.
+Several graduate programs have created individual courses that address these topics.
+However, a disjointed treatment often leaves students on their own to discover and untangle opaque theoretical discussions that have remained controversial for nearly a century.
+Our students are encouraged to form and discuss their own viewpoints on these subjects in a succinct and accurate manner.